Reinforcement Learning Based Temporal Logic Control with Soft Constraints Using Limit-deterministic Generalized Buchi Automata: INTRODUCTION

-The contributions of this work are multi-fold.
-In most RL based approaches \cite{Sadigh2014,Hahn2019,Bozkurt2019,Oura2020,Wang2020,Cai2020maximum}, the reward functions are generally designed to enforce the convergence to AMECs, so that the acceptance condition can be satisfied.
-However, these approaches are not applicable in this work, since AMECs may not even exist due to environment uncertainties and thus the probability of satisfying the pre-specified tasks may become zero.
-As alternative solutions, the work of \cite{Gao2019} proposes a reduced variance deep Q-learning method to approximate optimal state-action values, and our previous work \cite{Cai2020} develops a relaxed product MDP, in which LTL formulas are converted into Deterministic Rabin Automaton (DRA) without assuming the existence of AMECs.
-However, the authors in \cite{Hahn2019} claim that it may fail to find desired policies by converting LTL into DRA.
-In \cite{Hasanbeig2019a}, the LDGBA is applied and a synchronous frontier function for RL reward is designed to synthesize control policies that mostly fulfill the given task by maximizing the visits of the accepting sets in LDGBA.{} However, it cannot record the visited or non-visited accepting sets in each round.
-As an extension of \cite{Cai2020}, this work can handle the above issues by developing an E-LDGBA to record the non-visited accepting sets without adding extra computational complexity.
-The proposed relaxed product MDP and the designed utility function transform the control synthesis problem to an expected utility optimization problem, in which a satisfactory policy is guaranteed to be found by leveraging RL to optimize the expected utility.
-Instead of DRA, LDGBA is used to reduce the size of automaton.
-It is well known that Rabin automaton, in the worst case, is doubly exponential in the size of the LTL formula, while LDGBA for many LTL formulas is an exponentially-sized automaton \cite{Sickert2016}.
-Moreover, the model-free RL-based approach is adopted and can synthesis optimal policies on-the-fly without explicitly memorizing structures of relaxed product MDP.
+In \cite{Hasanbeig2019a}, the LDGBA is applied, and a synchronous frontier function for RL reward is designed to synthesize control policies that mostly fulfill the given task by maximizing the visits of the accepting sets in LDGBA.
+However, it cannot record the visited or non-visited accepting sets in each round.
+As an extension of~\cite{Cai2020}, this work can handle the above issues by developing an E-LDGBA to record the non-visited accepting sets without adding extra computational complexity.
+The proposed relaxed product MDP and the designed utility function transforms the control synthesis problem into an expected utility optimization problem, in which a satisfactory policy is guaranteed to be found by leveraging RL to optimize the expected utility.
+Instead of DRA, LDGBA is used to reduce the size of the automaton.
+It is well known that the Rabin automaton, in the worst case, is doubly exponential in the size of the LTL formula, while LDGBA for many LTL formulas is an exponentially-sized automaton~\cite{Sickert2016}.
+Moreover, the model-free RL-based approach is adopted and can synthesize optimal policies on-the-fly without explicitly memorizing structures of relaxed product MDP.